oracle-devrel/devo.tutorials/way-to-go-on-oci/way-to-go-on-oci-article2.md

     1. MYSERVER_VERSION - to define the version of the *my-server* artifact to deploy; set the default value to 4.8
     2. HTTP_SERVER_PORT - to define the port on which the my-server application will listen to incoming HTTP requests; set the default value to 8090

-{% imgx aligncenter assets/way-to-go-on-oci-article-2-deployment-pipeline-parameters.png 1200 389 "deployment pipeline-parameters" %}
+{% imgx aligncenter assets/way-to-go-on-oci-article-2-deployment-pipeline-parameters.png 1200 389 "Define parameters for the deployment pipeline" %}

 The value for *MYSERVER_VERSION* is immediately meaningful: when you next will run the deployment pipeline, the artifact to retrieve for the deployment is found using the artifact definition in the DevOps project, with path set to `my-server.zip` and version defined as `${MYSERVER_VERSION}`.
 The value for version is deduced using the value of the parameter.